 Lexus NX 300h review

-The Lexus NX 300h is a five-door SUV with extrovert styling.
+The Lexus NX 300h is a five-door SUV with extroverted styling.
 Sitting beneath the bigger RX 450h in the Lexus line-up, the NX 300h shares much with its bigger sibling, including what Lexus calls a "self-charging" hybrid powertrain and standard four-wheel drive.